 California Gold Rush test prep?
 Yes, please.
 The Gold Rush is such an interesting part of westward expansion.
 It’s this interest that got me thinking.
-Why not use engaging historical events that we have to teach anyway as a form of test prep?
+Why not use engaging historical events that we are required to cover as a form of test prep?
 I’m not talking about those straightforward read and respond type of work.
-Instead, I am thinking more along the lines of detailed paired passage sets and constructed response opportunities that are VERY similar the material that our 3rd-5th grade students will face on the state test.
+Instead, I am thinking more along the lines of detailed paired passage sets and constructed response opportunities that are VERY similar to the material that our 3rd-5th grade students will face on the state test.

 FICTION & NON-FICTION

 In an effort to provide valid test prep opportunities, I leveraged the engaging power of the California Gold Rush to generate both fiction and non-fiction texts.
 Students will face similar passages on the state test.
 Then, I drafted questions similar to the types you will see pop up during testing.
 In my Gold Rush paired passages, students will first tackle a multiple choice test prep section.
 This focuses on higher-level thinking skills and incorporates context-based questions.

 Next, students will encounter a short-answer portion.
 These questions elicit carefully constructed responses that force kids to make “bigger” connections.
 Finally, the final essay was designed to mirror a performance task.
 This lengthy essay response presents a detailed question that asks our kids to really read into the texts.
 I tossed in three essay options – narrative, informational, and opinion.
 All three pop up as options on the California test.